SondreAndersenArkivverket/test_repo_for_hele_prosjekt/lib1/README.md

 Obs. `-e` means editable, so that means it always get the newest version from Github!
 (Might not be what we want?)

+# Versions

+We should probably use something like: https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning

 # Sources